Sahil2210517/Cryptotracker/README.md

 ## Implementation Overview

-- Simulates WebSocket-like real-time updates
+- Fetches live cryptocurrency data from the CoinGecko API
 - Updates price, 1h %, 24h %, 7d %, and volume data
-- All updates flow through Redux actions
+- All data flows through Redux actions
 - No local component state used

 ---